benjaminmartin05/frontend-nanodegree-mobile-portfolio/myreadme.md

 ###Update moving pizzas in the background:

 'phase' variable in updatePositions() function was causing a lot of jank in the frame rates.
-Instead of creating this number with 'phase' and placing it in the formula for items[i].style.left, I used Math.random() * 3 to produce a number equivalent to the original background pizza movement when scrolling.
-This lowers the amount of time to generate pizzas from around 115ms to less than 2ms.
+I took the document.body.scrollTop/1250 section out of the for loop so that it wasn't having to calculate this each time the loop ran.

+In updatePositions(), I then used .transform instead of .left to change the position of the pizza without disrupting the normal document flow.
+Doing this put all the pizzas on the right side of the page during full screen viewing.
+I fixed the problem by adding left:0px; after position: fixed; on the .mover class in styles.css.

+Finally, I was rendering many pizzas that were having to be painted, but couldn't be seen.
+In document.addEventListener('DOMContentLoaded', function()), I originally had the for loop below set to i<200.
+Since updatePosition runs about 10x per second (as the user scrolls), that adds up to 2000 calculations per second not including the repaint of the un-rendered pizzas.
+I found that i<24 will create enough pizzas to have the same visualization as before while scrolling with only 240 calculations.

 ###Update the slider controlling the size of the pizzas